 Creative Arts Therapy

 Last year (2017) 1,727 hospitalized children were engaged, comforted, distracted, and just made plain happy through the music provided by enCourage Kids and a sticker covered guitar.

 Lliam Greguez is a creative arts therapist using music to help hospitalized children improve their physical, mental, and emotional well-being.
-He has been contracted through the entertainment division of enCourageKids Foundation since August 2002.
+He has done this with the support of enCourageKids Foundation since August 2002.
 Everyone calls him Bill the guitarist, a child friendlier title.
 Therapy can be subtle even when profound, and a small smile can be a big thing.

 Lliam's specialty is learning songs in many styles and languages so that when he engages a child they can hear something familiar which creates rapport.
 He uses an acoustic guitar on which the children have put over 400 stickers.
 This makes the child a part of the instrument and the stickers become a useful tool for younger children to explore and to point at for the next song choice.

 What I do is interact with the patients with music as a conduit.
 It can be tailored to address the many needs of these children: distraction, sleep, alertness, pain management, something interesting to do, or focus.
 The child or teen gets involved in an aural, emotional, mental and sometimes physical activity that transports them at least partially into a pleasant universe.
 Many times the child is the one playing the guitar, other times I’m singing requests or in the background creating an atmosphere.
 Much of it brings forth smiles and laughter which the parents sometimes tell me has not been seen in days.
 I am fortunate to be part of and encourage the child’s happiness.

 Wednesday mornings on Hospital for Joint Diseases' Physical Therapy floor has been a very busy time for me these past few years.